How Does Video Storytelling Help Create The Best Explainer Videos?

 Screen recorded explainer videos

-The vast majority of internet users have experienced this kind of explainer video, whether during tutorials or online classes.
-In marketing, it is a powerful tool as well.
-After all, what can be simpler than just sitting down in front of the screen and recording it?
-Shooting some processes on the computer screen, you can either add a voiceover or use minimal animation to the video, which allows viewers to watch it even in silent mode without missing the point.
+Most internet users have encountered this kind of explainer video, whether during tutorials or online classes.
+In marketing, it is a powerful tool.
+There is nothing simpler than sitting at your desk and capturing the screen.
+You can add a voiceover or layer in minimal animation, which lets viewers watch in silent mode without missing the point.

-Although it is not the most enthralling way to tell about the product, many companies use such promo videos to provide a visual demonstration of how the product can improve your life.
-In other words, if flawless functionality is the keystone to the sales of your product, then this type of video will suit you just perfectly.
+Although not the most cinematic way to tell a product story, screen-recorded videos are perfect for showing functionality.
+Many companies use these as promo videos to provide a visual demonstration of how the product improves a workflow.
+If flawless functionality is the keystone to your product's sales pitch, this format will fit perfectly.

 Animation explainer videos

-This broad explainer video category includes 2D and 3D, motion graphics, hand-drawn art, kinetic typography, and puppet animation.
-Videos are composed of moving graphics, music, typography, and voice-overs.
-Animated explainer videos help businesses acquire a friendly, gaudy face.
-They can make serious (like traffic) and dry (e.g. finance) topics fun and a little easier to grasp.
+This broad category includes 2D and 3D animation, motion graphics, hand-drawn art, kinetic typography, and puppet animation.
+Videos are composed of moving graphics, music, typography, and voiceovers.
+Animated explainers give a brand a friendly, vivid face.
+They can make serious topics (like compliance) or dry topics (like finance) easier to grasp.

 Hand-drawn and typographic animation also breaks complex themes into engaging moments.
-The problem is - this type of video usually has the highest production cost, even with simple animation.
-There are simple programs where videos are created by simply dragging and dropping elements with the mouse.
-Although in such a case, you need to realistically assess the quality obtained.
-It's no coincidence that professional animation costs a lot of money.
-That's where videos with real people come in.
+The trade-off: animated explainer videos typically have the highest production cost, even at the simple end of the spectrum.
+There are drag-and-drop tools where videos are created by moving elements around the canvas, but in those cases you need to realistically assess the output quality.
+Professional animation costs a lot for a reason.
+That is where videos with real people come in.

-Thus, you will have the most widespread kind of explainer videos - the one with a business owner in the title role, who explains the essence of the product/service to the camera.
+The most common variant of this format has the business owner in the title role, explaining the essence of the product or service directly to camera.
 These videos introduce the audience to the people behind the brand.
-It is a great way to create a first impression if your company is still unknown or it is just getting ready to launch.
+They are a strong way to create a first impression if your company is new or about to launch.

-Why do a lot of explainer videos fail to do well and reach the desired goals?
+Why do many explainer videos fail to reach their goals?

-The crux of the problem with the explainer video is usually in its construction.
-Video production consists of 3 steps:
+The core problem with most underperforming explainer videos is in their construction.
+Video production has three steps:

-The first step is basic awareness of the brand's core message - what meaning about your product do you want to convey to the target audience?
-The last step is analogically cut and clear as there exist at least 3 options for visualizing the message.
-The hardest thing to accomplish is the story itself.
-It is the story that should absorb the target audience, induce reflection, inspire confidence and subsequently convince potential customers to make a purchase.
+Step one is basic awareness of the brand's core message: what do you want viewers to take away about your product?
+Step three is technically straightforward; there are at least three options for visualising the message.
+The hardest step is the narrative.
+The story has to absorb the target audience, prompt reflection, build confidence, and ultimately convince potential customers to act.

-Neuroscience professor Uri Hasson and his team at Princeton University have researched to find out what exactly happens in a person's brain when they listen to or tell a story.
-They found that when two people engage in this kind of interaction, they both exhibit the same response patterns in multiple brain structures.
+Neuroscience professor Uri Hasson and his team at Princeton University have researched what happens in the brain when someone listens to or tells a story.
+They found that when two people engage in storytelling, both show the same response patterns across multiple brain structures, a phenomenon known as "neural coupling".

-Storytelling is not a passive process, but an experience that, if successful, can put the listener and the narrator on the same wavelength.
-However, if the story is the zest of every video, then the plot is the heart and soul of every story.
-So, let’s take a closer look at the mastery of crafting a story.
+Storytelling is not a passive process.
+When successful, it puts the listener and the narrator on the same wavelength.
+If the story is the heart of every video, the plot is the engine of every story.
+Let's look at how to craft one.

 Crafting a great story for a video

-To create a great video story it takes several components to consider: heroes, conflicts, and the world around them.
+A great video story requires several components: heroes, conflicts, and the world they inhabit.

-The jumping-off point for any story is an idea that lies behind it.
-A strong idea is a glue that pulls all parts of the narration together and the core message communicated to the audience.
-It is supposed to be short, but also a comprehensive thesis that will be stuck in people’s heads for a long time.
-Let’s take a closer look at a couple of iconic messages from movies and books:
+The starting point for any story is the central idea.
+A strong idea is the glue that pulls all parts of the narrative together.
+It is the core message the audience walks away with.
+The idea should be short but comprehensive: a thesis that sticks in people's heads long after the video ends.
+A few iconic examples from films and books:

-A friend in need is a friend indeed - “Friends”
+A friend in need is a friend indeed in "Friends"

-You become responsible forever for what you’ve tamed - “The little Prince”
+You become responsible forever for what you have tamed in "The Little Prince"

-Strong ideas are not necessarily positive and life-affirming.
-For example, the cult series "House M.D." keeps on the idea that all people are lying.
+Strong ideas are not always positive or life-affirming.
+For example, the long-running series "House M.D." was built on the idea that all people lie.

 Create a character